Photo by Tony Fischer / CC BY 2.0

-Each college will designate one OCCDLA member as its primary contact.
+Each college has one OCCDLA member as its primary contact.
 The primary contact is responsible for maintaining an effective communication link between the Association and the college that they represent.

 The Association invites liaison membership from other Oregon educational organizations with an interest in distance learning.

-The Association selects co-chairs who serve a two-year term beginning on July 1 and ending on June 30.
-The co-chairs schedule and facilitate Association meetings, serve on the Operations subcommittee and serve as liaisons between OCCDLA members and stakeholders.
+The Association selects co-chairs who serve a one-year term that begins July 1 and ends June 30.
+The co-chairs (current chair and chair-elect) schedule and facilitate meetings, serve on the Operations Workgroup, and also serve as liaisons between OCCDLA and external stakeholders.